collabnix/dockerlabs/intermediate/docker-multistage-build/Dockermultistagebuild.md

 ### Before Multistage Build

-Keeping the image size small is one of the most difficult aspects of creating images.Every Dockerfile command adds a layer to the image, therefore before adding the next layer, remember to remove any artefacts you don't need.Traditionally, writing an extremely effective Dockerfile required using shell tricks and other logic to keep the layers as compact as possible and to make sure that each layer only included the items it required from the previous layer and nothing else.
+Keeping the image size small is one of the most difficult aspects of creating images.Every Dockerfile command adds a layer to the image, therefore before adding the next layer, remember to remove any artifacts you don't need.Traditionally, writing an extremely effective Dockerfile required using shell tricks and other logic to keep the layers as compact as possible and to make sure that each layer only included the items it required from the previous layer and nothing else.

 In reality, it was rather typical to use one Dockerfile for development (which included everything required to build your application) and a slimmed-down one for production (which only included your application and precisely what was required to run it).The "builder pattern" has been applied to this.It is not ideal to keep two Dockerfiles up to date.